sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/overview-pi-to-ocs/min-sys-reqmnts.md

 ## System requirements

-The following system requirements are needed to transfer data from your on-premises PI Server to OCS using the PI to OCS Agent:
+The following system requirements are needed to transfer data from an on-prem PI Server to OCS with the PI to OCS Agent.

 | System component | Requirement |
 | ------------- | ----------------- |